 If you’re wondering what options there are for making money on the road, you’ve come to the right place.
-As a fully remote team, we often get asked about options for remote jobs and how to transition from working a 9 to 5 in an office to a remote career with more flexibility.
-How to make a life on the road financially sustainable is also one of the most common questions we get about van life.
-We’ll be covering this subject in greater depth in our comprehensive (and free) Van Life Roadmap online course, which is coming soon.
+As a fully remote team here at Bearfoot Theory (including 2 full-time van lifers), we often get asked about options for remote jobs for van lifers and how to transition from working a 9 to 5 in an office to a remote career with more flexibility.

 Fortunately, no matter what your education, background, or skill set is, there is likely some type of remote work that’s suitable for you so you can make money while traveling.
 Nearly any skill, with the right combination of learning, experience, and determination can become a doorway into working remotely.

-Whether you want to do van life, go on an extended international trip, or just want a little freedom and flexibility in your life, here are 20 remote jobs that you can do from anywhere.
+Whether you want to do van life, go on an extended international trip, or just want a little freedom and flexibility in your life, here‘s a roundup of remote jobs that you can do from anywhere.

 1. Digital Marketer